joannasmektala/DS-notes/README.md

 My notes in Jupeter Notebooks mostly based on [Feature Engineering in Machine Learning](https://www.udemy.com/course/feature-engineering-for-machine-learning/) course by Soledad Galli and Train in Data Team.
 Each notebook relates to a different topic, e.g. imputation or categorical encoding methods.
 I perform those methods on a mini sample Data Frame to be able to see the results.
 I use several Python libraries such as `pandas`, `sklearn` and `feature-engine` to learn about their advantages and disadvantages.

+There is also one case study using Adult Census dataset from Kaggle.
+The main purpose is to answear the question what are the characteristics of people earing more than 50K.